Chew/TARDIS-Docs/docs/rooms/games.md

 When starting the game, you will be teleported to the ARCADE room facing the game `screen`.

+You can set the level of the game before starting with the *Level* button in the GUI.

 To play:

-- press the jump key (usually `space`) to rotate the falling block shape counter clockwise.
+- press the jump key (usually `space`) to rotate the falling block shape counter-clockwise.
 - press the move forward key (usually `W`) to rotate the falling block shape clockwise.
 - press the move left key (usually `A`) to move the falling block shape left.
 - press the move right key (usually `D`) to move the falling block shape right.